blacksenator/fritzsoap/README.md

 If calling a class or its functions leads to an error, possible causes could be:

+* the [necessary php modules](#requirements) are not installed
-* that your FRITZ!Box/FRITZ!Repeater does not provide the service (range of functions depending on the FRITZ!Box model)
+* your FRITZ!Box/FRITZ!Repeater does not provide the service (range of functions depending on the FRITZ!Box model?)
 * your settings:
   * the lack of activation of certain functions in the FRITZ!Box (e.g. UPnP or USB remote access)
-  * that the FRITZ!Box user does not have the appropriate rights (TR-064 access)
+  * that the FRITZ!Box [user does not have the appropriate rights](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_first_steps.pdf) (e.g. TR-064 access)

 ## Wishes